Travellers’ Guide 2023

 Meal times are generally displayed in the hotel foyer and we would ask you to observe the stated times.

-Continental style breakfast is the norm in Italy and does not usually include fruit juice or eggs etc. If these are ordered, please remember that they may be charged as an extra.
+Continental style breakfast is the norm whilst abroad and does not usually include fruit juice or eggs etc. If these are ordered, please remember that they may be charged as an extra.

 You will be provided with the telephone number of our representative in case any problems or emergencies arise.